Document Management System

 Maintaining the integrity and security of documents to prevent unauthorized access or tampering.

-Ensure that only authorized personnel can access and modify documents, thereby maintaining document integrity and security.
+Ensure only authorized personnel can access and modify documents, maintaining integrity and security.

 Document Management Software